 - A challenging academic experience that addresses subject matter with theoretical depth and relevant application.

 While students are encouraged to select seminars of interest to them, it is not necessary that the seminar reflect their potential major at the University.
 Ideally, a seminar will meet a Liberal Arts Foundation requirement such as writing across the curriculum, dominance and difference, cross cultural studies, community service, etc.

 Most first year seminars will have 16-17 students.
 We are committed to having smaller seminars to make it easier for faculty to have more writing assignments and feedback.
-The next four-day WAC Workshop will be held the week after graduation.
-This workshop allow faculty to offer a WA seminar.

 Given the emphasis on making our curriculum more streamlined for students (to improve retention and graduation rates), please consider having your first year seminar meet an LAF requirement.